McNally, Dennis. 2002. A Long Strange Trip: The Inside

 old-time music to bluegrass, a very different thing.
 Bluegrass was not folk

-.
+music.
 It had been created in the 1940s by superbly gifted professionals,

 starting with Bill Monroe, and it required considerable skill to play”